jeka-dev/jeka/README.md

 by ops with basic Java knowledge.

-Nevertheless, JeKa is very flexible and allows users to pick only the parts they are interested in by integrating with any tool providing a command-line interface (such as Maven, Gradle, Skaffold, Helm, Terraform, etc.).
+Nevertheless, JeKa is very flexible and allows users to pick only the parts they are interested in by integrating with any tool providing a command-line interface (such as Maven, Gradle, Kubectl, Helm, Terraform, etc.).

 # Examples